Icom IC-R8600 "Wide Band" SDR / DSP

 improved over the recording rate found in the IC-7300 (it's not at the

-same rate as you might think), so is a better sounding performer here.
+same rate as you might think, does not degrade the high end frequency response as much), so is a better sounding performer here.

 going to match using our outboard and discontinued

-PCM-D50 PCM digital recorder via the rear mounted line audio
+PCM-D50 or Tascam DR-40 PCM digital recorders via the rear mounted line audio

 output jack.
-The Sony of course does a better job but is more of a
+The PCM recorders of course do a better job but is more of a

 chore to use.